Speech-Language Pathology, M.S.

 - Located on the Medical Mile in downtown Grand Rapids, SLP offers unique experiences, resources, and research opportunities.

-- The program was awarded candidacy accreditation status from the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language Hearing Association (ASHA).
+- The program was awarded full accreditation status from the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language Hearing Association (ASHA).

 - Rigorous community-based clinical education coursework in all semesters of the program.